carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 important and deliberate side-effects:

 -   Every file will be in precisely one library.
--   Every name in Carbon will be in a namespace due to the `package`.
+-   Every entity in Carbon will be in a namespace due to the `package`.
 There is no "global" namespace.
-    -   Names within a file may have additional namespaces specified, [as detailed below](#namespaces).
+    -   Entities within a file may have additional namespaces specified, [as detailed below](#namespaces).

 ### Libraries